jamf/JAWA/README.md

 - **Don't assume JAWA provides a Jamf Pro token** — your script authenticates itself.
 - **On the timed path there is no `sys.argv[1]`** — guard for it if a script serves both.

+## Planned for future releases

+Intended direction, not commitments to a date.
+Listed here so you can plan around the ones that change existing behaviour.

+- **Authenticated-by-default template automations.** Template webhooks currently run without authentication unless you add it in the automation's edit screen.
+A future release will require an authentication choice when enabling a template, and the **"None" option is deprecated and will be removed** — so if you rely on unauthenticated template webhooks today, plan to add authentication to them.
+- **Brute-force protection for the console login.** The console authenticates against Jamf Pro, so repeated failed logins are attempts against a Jamf Pro account.
+A future release will rate-limit or ban repeated failures. `fail2ban` is installed by the installer today but is not yet wired to JAWA's login — it does not currently protect the console.

 ## Releases

 Find JAWA releases [here.](https://github.com/jamf/JAWA/releases)